 -

-I am Dave Jing Tian, an Assistant Professor in the Department of Computer Science at Purdue University working on system security.
-My research involves embedded systems, operating systems, and trusted computing.
+I am Dave (Jing) Tian, an Associate Professor in the Department of Computer Science at Purdue University working on system security.
+My research involves embedded systems, operating systems, trusted and confidential computing, and hardware security.
 All opinions are my own.

 Shoot me: